Use space to open navigation items

 Risk-based and data driven

-• A systems-based approach to regulation - applying a flexible systems-based approach directed to the attainment of desired outcomes, rather than meeting specified process requirements.
+• A systems-based approach- applying a flexible systems-based approach directed to the attainment of desired outcomes, rather than meeting specified process requirements.

 • Data driven – using available data to monitor performance and support regulatory decision making.